 What I would like to do is model the competition between the Diversity Ideology and Christianity.
 Part of this competition occurs in the public space, by which I mean the government, business world, voluntary organisations and media, some of which I have already referred to .
 The public space may well be within a church itself, where the liberal wing of the church competes with the evangelical and/or traditional wings.

 Growth is limited by institutionalism, loop Bc2, which reduces the conversion rate through the rising organisational and spiritual lethargy of a growing church.
-Likewise people leave the church, loop Bc1.
+Likewise, people leave the church, loop Bc1.
 Growth changes to decline when the dwindling conversions fall below the leaving rate.
 A full explanation of this institutional model of church growth is given elsewhere .

 To examine the rise of Christianity as an ideology then the impact of church adherence on the public space needs to be considered.
 As the church increases, more of the public space becomes aligned with Christianity, part of loop Rc2.
 The rise of Christian things in the public space could be taken as a measure of the rise of Christianity as an ideology .
 A past example of this is Christianity in the Roman Empire, where Christians eventually forced their way into a pagan public space by sheer weight of numbers.
 This is a bottom-up form of cultural change, i.e. one due mainly to grass-roots movements of ordinary people.

-There is potential for feedback here as an increasingly Christian public space may well make conversions easier, no longer does the new convert need to renounce their society.
-However as a means of conversion it is now much weaker than it was as the public space that was Christian by conviction has become Christian by tradition only.
+There is potential for feedback here as an increasingly Christian public space may well make conversions easier.
+No longer does the new convert need to renounce their society.
+However, as a means of conversion, it is now much weaker than it was, as the public space that was Christian by conviction has become Christian by tradition only.

-The final piece of the model is the neutral public space, that is the organisations etc. that were not strongly attached to either the Christian ideology or to its competitor.
-When Christianity was replacing Paganism much of the Pagan public space had become nominal, the neutral space in those days – it was here that Christians were able to gain public influence.
-Now as Christianity declines, its presence in the public space is declining leaving it neutral, i.e. Christian by tradition only.
-This is a balancing loop, Bc3, as increasing Christianity decreases the neutral, but as neutral declines there is less of it to be influenced.
+The final piece of the model is the neutral public space, that is, the organisations, etc., that were not strongly attached to either the Christian ideology or to its competitor.
+When Christianity was replacing Paganism, much of the Pagan public space had become nominal, the neutral space in those days.
+It was here that Christians were able to gain public influence.
+Now, as Christianity declines, its presence in the public space is declining, leaving it neutral, i.e. Christian by tradition only.
+This is a balancing loop, Bc3, as increasing Christianity decreases the neutral, but as neutral declines, there is less of it to be influenced.
 More on this in a minute.

 The interaction between Christianity and the Diversity Ideology is in the public space, the arena of ideological change.
 Public spaces tend to be neutral unless there is some effort by an ideology to influence it.
 This is the natural tendency to apathy, and the loops connected with this are omitted.
-Connecting loops Bc3 and Bd3 from figures 1 and 2 respectively, gives a systems archetype called success to the successful, figure 3.
+Connecting loops Bc3 and Bd3 from figures 1 and 2, respectively, gives a systems archetype called success to the successful, figure 3.

-Although this subsystem consists of two balancing loops its overall effect is reinforcing, seen by tracing the figure of eight in the diagram.
+Although this subsystem consists of two balancing loops its overall effect is reinforcing, as seen by tracing the figure of eight in the diagram.
 For example Diversity increases, thus the neutral reduces, thus Christianity reduces (+ means same way), thus releasing more public space from which Diversity, currently the stronger influence of the two, can fill.